afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 personal pictures taken from the Google cloud or just amazing pictures from the internet) - this alone could be worth the price.
-All the pictures I have ever taken got a new lease of life - they were enjoyable again even after bragging with them on Facebook.
+All the pictures I have ever taken got a new lease of life - they were enjoyable again even after bragging using them on Facebook.

 ## 3) Dell 11.6" Chromebook (4GB ram)